Battle of Oxcross

 Remembering his uncle Stafford's mistake, Ser Jaime Lannister sets sentries himself while at Hayford.
 Daven vows not to cut his hair until he avenges his father's death by slaying Lord Karstark.

-- ↑ Robb has six thousand at the earlier Whispering Wood, according to A Game of Thrones, Chapter 63.
+- Robb has six thousand at the earlier battle in the Whispering Wood.

 - A Clash of Kings, Chapter 39, Catelyn V.